Use this in Flower Bouquet Name Generator | Florist Toolbox

 Using Names for SEO

 Every named bouquet on your website is a potential search result.
-"The Cotswold — Country Garden Hand-Tied Bouquet" is far more likely to rank than "Medium Mixed Bouquet."
-Write a unique description for each arrangement including flower types, colour palette, occasion, and your location.
+"The Cotswold, Country Garden Hand-Tied Bouquet" is far more likely to rank than "Medium Mixed Bouquet."
+Write a unique description for each arrangement covering flower types, colour palette, occasion and your location.

-A range of 15-20 named bouquets creates 15-20 indexable pages.
-Each one is an opportunity for customers to find you through searches like "pink peony bouquet delivery Bristol."
+A range of 15-20 named bouquets gives you 15-20 indexable pages.
+Each one is a chance for a customer to find you through a search like "pink peony bouquet delivery Bristol."

 Consistency Across Platforms

-Your bouquet names must be identical on your website, Instagram, Facebook, in-store signage, and printed materials.
-If a customer sees "Golden Hour" on Instagram and cannot find it on your website, you have lost a sale.
-Keep a spreadsheet listing every current name, its description, typical flowers, and price point.
-Share it with your team so everyone uses the same names.
+Your bouquet names need to match everywhere: your website, Instagram, Facebook, the sign above your shop, in-store signage and printed cards.
+If a customer spots "Golden Hour" on Instagram and cannot find it on your website, that sale is gone.
+Keep a master list of every current name, its description, the flowers you typically use, and the price.
+If you run Digital Florists, your product database already stores every name, description, typical flowers and price in one place, so the whole team works from the same record instead of a spreadsheet that drifts out of date.
+Share it with your team so everyone says the same thing.

 Longevity

-Pick one or two strategies and stick with them.
-Avoid pop culture references that will date.
+Pick one or two strategies and hold to them.
+Steer clear of pop culture references that date fast.
 "Twilight" will always work.
 "TikTok Trending" will not.
-Names that evoke a feeling, a place, or a colour will still make sense in five or ten years.
+Names built on a feeling, a place or a colour still make sense in five or ten years.

 When You Need a Spark